SKC-18/Frontend/README.md

 ## Notice Regarding CI/CD

 There is a CI/CD commands in use on the main brach so do no accept any pull requests changes or push to the main branch without checing for breaking conflicts and proper documentation.

+## Cause Regarding Legacy Webpack Problem

+Use this command before using npm start to properly set the environment. export NODE_OPTIONS=--openssl-legacy-provider